 The Board of Trustees is composed of up to 22 elected voting members.
-Members are elected by the Trustees on a rotating basis, for three-year terms.
+Members are elected by the Trustees for three-year terms.
 The Rector is a non-elected voting member, and an additional voting member is appointed by the Vestry of The Episcopal Church of the Good Shepherd for a one-year term.
-A Trustee may be re-elected to a consecutive three-year term, but is not eligible for re-election for one year following the expiration of the second term.
-An elected Trustee may not serve more than six consecutive years.
+A Trustee may be re-elected to a consecutive three-year term, but may not serve more than six consecutive years.

 Strategic in its scope, The Board of Trustees upholds and promotes the mission of Good Shepherd Episcopal School, holding fiduciary responsibility for GSES long term.
 Key areas of Board activity include:

-- Planning – Development and monitoring of Good Shepherd Episcopal School’s strategic plan, with approval of all objectives and strategies.
+- Leadership – Develop and monitor Good Shepherd Episcopal School’s strategic initiatives

-- Policy – Formulating and review of policies affecting school life.
+- Policy – Formulate and review policies affecting school life

-- Development – Approval and monitoring of the comprehensive development plan (i.e., capital campaign, marketing, public relations)
+- Advancement and Development – Approve and monitor a comprehensive development plan including capital campaigns, marketing, and public relations

 The Rev. Michael Mills, Rector